Civil rights movement: Freedom Summer, 1964

 On June 21, 1964, three civil rights workers disappeared: James Chaney, a young black Mississippian and plasterer's apprentice; and two Jewish activists, Andrew Goodman, a Queens College anthropology student; and Michael Schwerner, a CORE organizer from Manhattan's Lower East Side.
 They were found weeks later, murdered by conspirators who turned out to be local members of the Klan, some of the members of the Neshoba County sheriff's department.
-This outraged the public, leading the U.S. Justice Department along with the FBI (the latter which had previously avoided dealing with the issue of segregation and persecution of blacks) to take action.
+This outraged the public, leading the U.S. Justice Department, along with the FBI (the latter of which had previously avoided dealing with the issue of segregation and persecution of Black people), to take action.
 The outrage over these murders helped lead to the passage of the Civil Rights Act of 1964 and the Voting Rights Act of 1965.

 From June to August, Freedom Summer activists worked in 38 local projects scattered across the state, with the largest number concentrated in the Mississippi Delta region.
 At least 30 Freedom Schools, with close to 3,500 students, were established, and 28 community centers were set up.

-Over the course of the Summer Project, some 17,000 Mississippi blacks attempted to become registered voters in defiance of the red tape and forces of white supremacy arrayed against them—only 1,600 (less than 10%) succeeded.
+Over the course of the Summer Project, some 17,000 Mississippi Black people attempted to become registered voters in defiance of the red tape and forces of white supremacy arrayed against them—only 1,600 (less than 10%) succeeded.
 But more than 80,000 joined the Mississippi Freedom Democratic Party (MFDP), founded as an alternative political organization, showing their desire to vote and participate in politics.

 Though Freedom Summer failed to register many voters, it had a significant effect on the course of the civil rights movement.
 It helped break down the decades of people's isolation and repression that were the foundation of the Jim Crow system.
 Before Freedom Summer, the national news media had paid little attention to the persecution of black voters in the Deep South and the dangers endured by black civil rights workers.
 The progression of events throughout the South increased media attention to Mississippi.

 The deaths of affluent northern white students and threats to non-Southerners attracted the full attention of the media spotlight to the state.
-Many black activists became embittered, believing the media valued the lives of whites and blacks differently.
+Many black activists became embittered, believing the media valued the lives of whites and Black people differently.
 Perhaps the most significant effect of Freedom Summer was on the volunteers, almost all of whom—black and white—still consider it to have been one of the defining periods of their lives.

 Civil Rights Act of 1964

 Although President Kennedy had proposed civil rights legislation and it had support from Northern Congressmen and Senators of both parties, Southern Senators blocked the bill by threatening filibusters.
-After considerable parliamentary maneuvering and 54 days of filibuster on the floor of the United States Senate, President Johnson got a bill through the Congress.
+After considerable parliamentary maneuvering and 54 days of filibuster on the floor of the United States Senate, President Johnson got a bill through Congress.